 Gary mentioned that they were not keen to let any more information go around as to the reasons why Google may now be crawling the web out of those two new geographical locations.
 So with this post, I am just throwing my two cents on this matter.

-Google is clearly not hiding his plans as its engineers go out to the conferences and use this information on their decks.
+Google is clearly not hiding its plans as its engineers go out to conferences and use this information on their decks.
 But what are the reasons and Google’s interest in throwing their crawler from those two additional geographical locations?

 It’s very clear:

-Google wants to dominate in every single market.
-Google is trying to avoid big competitors like Baidu, Yandex and Naver to become bigger and gain more market share.
-The three main markets where they don’t have the lionshare’s chunk of search are China, Russia and Korea.
+Google wants to dominate every single market.
+To become bigger and gain more market share, Google is trying to avoid big competitors like Baidu, Yandex, and Naver.
+China, Russia, and Korea are the three main markets where they don’t have the lion share’s chunk of search.

-We also have Japan and Taiwan where Yahoo boast over 50% of search share but their results are served up by Google, at least in Japan.
-So effectively Google controls and owns most of the search results in those two countries too.
-This renders us with just three: China, Russia and Korea as the main difficult markets for Google to penetrate and dominate.
+We also have Japan and Taiwan, where Yahoo boasts over 50% of the Search market, but its results are served up by Google, at least in Japan.
+So, effectively, Google controls and owns most of the search results in those two countries, too.
+This leaves us with just three: China, Russia, and Korea, which are the main difficult markets for Google to penetrate and dominate.

-So my take is that Google has brought the crawler here in order to begin drilling deeper into the search landscape in these markets.
+So, my take is that Google has brought the crawler here to begin drilling deeper into the search landscape in these markets.

 source: Preston Carey’s slideshare

-We are going to leave China out of the equation as Google is being restricted by China’s censorship internal wall and not as easy market to penetrate into.
-Years ago they abandoned their attempts to walk inside the Chinese wall.
-So leaving China aside the two other ones on the spotlight are Russia and Korea.
+We are going to leave China out of the equation as Google is being restricted by China’s censorship internal wall and is not an easy market to penetrate.
+Years ago, they abandoned their attempts to walk inside the Chinese wall.
+So, leaving China aside, the two other ones in the spotlight are Russia and Korea.

-Google wants to learn and understand more about those two local market search engines, their linguistic nuances and about the search results that make people want to use their local versions as opposed to Google’s own engine.
-Google wants to be able to provide an equal, similar or better search engine results than those offered by Korean’s Naver and Russian’s Yandex.
+Google wants to learn and understand more about those two local market search engines, their linguistic nuances, and the search results that make people want to use their local versions rather than Google’s own engine.
+Google wants to be able to provide equal, similar, or better search engine results than those offered by Korean Naver and Russian Yandex.

 Some Stats about South Korea and Russia

-Google boasts a very humble piece of the south Korea search engine market share (5%), with Naver having the lionshare of search.
+Google boasts a very humble piece of the South Korean search engine market share (5%), with Naver having the lion share of search.
 The leading search engine in this market in Naver, with a difference, followed by Daum, and then Google in the last position.
-This is, potentially, the most likely reason for Google to take base on their crawler and strengthen their presence their by opening new offices.
-Otherwise, why not Japan which is also quite a strong economy and with a booming internet market?

-So as Yandex enjoyes 62% of share, Google may want to get better and more insightful ‘intel’ about the Russian market by establishing base there.
+So, as Yandex enjoys 62% of the share, Google may want to establish a base there to gain better and more insightful ‘intel’ about the Russian market.

 Sure, but what about Baidu, they are also expanding and penetrating into other markets?